shermanloan/scejson-doc/doc/module-arm.md

 | Boolean | no | true, false |

 This field indicates if the specified account's protection is set up as debt protection.
-If this attribute is not present, then the default value of `false` should be used (which indicates that the account's protection is set up as insurance instead).
+If this field is not present, then the default value of `false` should be used (which indicates that the account's protection is set up as insurance instead).